Plumsail/orgchart-docs/source/configuration-wizard/data-source-configuration.rst

         - Display text is displayed in the breadcrumbs of the Org Chart.

     *   - Assistant ID
         - This mapping defines where information about assistant is stored for current item.
 This is optional mapping.
-Please read this instruction (link) to learn how to configure assistants.
+Please read `this instruction <../how-tos/display-different-types-of-employees/display-assistant-in-sharepoint-orgchart.html>`_ to learn how to configure assistants.

     *   - Dotted manager ID
         - This is unique ID of dotted-line manager.
 For example, it could be ID of manager or login of manager.
 Type of this field should be the same as type of “Manager ID”.
-Please read this instruction (link) to learn how to configure dotted-line managers.
+Please read `this instruction <../how-tos/display-different-types-of-employees/display-dotted-line-managers.html>`_ to learn how to configure dotted-line managers.

 .. rubric:: Support of search in a list with more than 5000 items

 SharePoint has a standard restriction on SharePoint list item queries in 5000 items.
 To be able to use search in such list you need to index the columns on the list level and also enable option *Search only in indexed list columns* in OrgChart settings.
-You can find more information about it in this article (link).
+You can find more information about it in `this article <../how-tos/other-examples/support-of-search-in-a-list-with-more-than-5k-items.html>`_.

 ..
 Note:: Go to the next step of the advanced configuration wizard `Filtration <../configuration-wizard/filtration.html>`_ .